awsdocs/amazon-rds-user-guide/doc_source/USER_PostgreSQL.S3Import.md

 # Importing Amazon S3 data into an RDS for PostgreSQL DB instance<a name="USER_PostgreSQL.S3Import"></a>

 You can import data from Amazon S3 into a table belonging to an RDS for PostgreSQL DB instance\.
 To do this, you use the `aws_s3` PostgreSQL extension that Amazon RDS provides\.
-Your database must be running PostgreSQL version 10\.7 or higher to import from Amazon S3 into RDS for PostgreSQL \.
+Your database must be running PostgreSQL version 10\.7 or higher to import from Amazon S3 into RDS for PostgreSQL\.

-If you are using encryption, the Amazon S3 bucket must be encrypted with an AWS managed key\.
-Currently, you can't import data from a bucket that is encrypted with a customer managed key\.

 For more information on storing data with Amazon S3, see [Create a bucket](https://docs.aws.amazon.com/AmazonS3/latest/gsg/CreatingABucket.html) in the *Amazon Simple Storage Service User Guide*\.
 For instructions on how to upload a file to an Amazon S3 bucket, see [Add an object to a bucket](https://docs.aws.amazon.com/AmazonS3/latest/gsg/PuttingAnObjectInABucket.html) in the *Amazon Simple Storage Service User Guide*\.